Residencia Armstrong-Poventud: Significance

 The Armstrong-Poventud Residence in 1977.

 The Carlos Armstrong-Toro Residence is one of Ponce's most famous houses.
 This structure was designed and built by Manuel Domenech, one of the island's most distinguished architects of the late 19th and early 20th centuries.
 Some of Domenech's designs include: the Asilo De Pobres de Mayaguez and the Residencia Batiz.
 Domenech, a public figure in Puerto Rico during the 20th century, built many noteworthy private residences and public buildings in San Juan, Ponce, and Mayaguez.

 Mr. Armstrong-Toro was one of Ponce's most distinguished citizens as well.
 His father, Pedro Lothario Armstrong y Creagh, was a Ponce merchant from St. Croix in the Danish West Indies.
 At the time a great deal of Puerto Rico's imports came through Danish St. Thomas.
 Armstrong-Toro was one of the first bankers in Puerto Rico, founder of the Banco de Ponce and the Banco Crédito y Ahorro Ponceño.
 Mr. Armstrong-Toro developed an international banking network with offices in Puerto Rico, Cuba, the United States, and Denmark.
-As a result of his extensive financial relations with the Danish government, Mr. Armstrong was conferred the high honor of the "Order of the Dannebrog" of Denmark and was named Danish Consul to Puerto Rico.Architecturally speaking, the Armstrong-Toro Residence is significant in the history of Ponce because it is one of Domenech's most distinguished eclectic designs and probably the best known.
-Its unique caryatid-framed main entrance, its intricate ornamental details and its location upon the most prominent lot in the city of Ponce (across from the Cathedral and public plaza) have made this house a true architectural landmark in the city's traditional urban core.
+As a result of his extensive financial relations with the Danish government, Mr. Armstrong was conferred the high honor of the "Order of the Dannebrog" of Denmark and was named Danish Consul to Puerto Rico.The Armstrong-Toro Residence is significant in the history of the architecture of Ponce because it is one of Domenech's most distinguished eclectic designs and among the best known.
+Its unique caryatid-framed main entrance, intricate ornamental details, and prominent location across from the Cathedral and public plaza have made this house a true architectural landmark in the city's traditional urban core.
 As a result, many houses were built during the early 20th century with similar elements in a similar vocabulary, contributing to the unique historic district of Ponce.